Kinyang (reptile)

 Kinyang is an extinct genus of osteolaemine crocodile from the Early to Middle Miocene of Kenya.
-Two species are currently known, K. mabokoensis from the Lake Victoria basin and K. tchernovi from the Lake Victoria and Lake Turkana basin.
+Two species are currently known, K. mabokoensis from the Lake Victoria basin and K. tchernovi from the Lake Victoria and Lake Turkana basins.
 Kinyang had an exceptionally broad and robust skull, much wider than that of any living crocodile species.
 This might have allowed it to attack and kill prey its own size or even bigger.
 Kinyang is notably larger than its contemporary relative Brochuchus.
 While the precise reasons for the extinction of Kinyang are not known, it coincides with a larger faunal turnover that saw osteolaemines replaced by the still dominant crocodylines.
 One reason for this shift may have been the drying climate of Africa at the time, which caused rainforests to be replaced by more open environments and disrupted the nesting behavior of osteolaemines due to their dependence on foliage.

 History and naming

 The fossils of Kinyang were discovered in various locations across Kenya, in particular sediments around Lake Victoria and Lake Turkana.
 The fossils were described in 2022 as a distinct genus of osteolaemine crocodile.
-The type species is K. mabokoensis, described on the basis of a complete skull with jaws (KNM-MB 29176) as well as multiple referred specimens all discovered in the Mid Miocene Maboko Formation (Maboko Island, Lake Victoria).
+The type species is K. mabokoensis, described on the basis of a complete skull with jaws (KNM-MB 29176) as well as multiple referred specimens all discovered in the middle Miocene Maboko Formation (Maboko Island, Lake Victoria).
 Dating of these sediments indicate an age between 15.4 and 14.7 Ma.

-The second species, K. tchernovi, was named the same year based on an incomplete skull from the Lokone Formation in the southwest of Lake Turkana, while several referred specimens were found at Lake Victoria.
+The second species, K. tchernovi, was named the same year based on an incomplete skull from the Lokone Formation in the southwest of Lake Turkana, while several referred specimens were found at sites near Lake Victoria.
 Both the Lake Turkana and Lake Victoria material suggest an age older than that of K. mabokoensis, with analysis indicating that they are over 17 million years old.
 Some remains from Chianda (Uyoma Peninsula) and the Lothidok Formation (Turkana Basin) cannot confidently be referred to either species.

 The word "crocodile" has various different translations among the many Nilotic languages spoken in East Africa.
 In Turkana, crocodiles are called "akinyang", in Dholuo "nyang", in Bari "kinio", in Samburu "lkinian" and in the Maa language they are known as "lkinyang".
 The name Kinyang is a derivative of the same base word these individual names stem from.
 K. mabokoensis was named for Maboko Island, while K. tchernovi was named after Dr. Eitan Tchernov, who has conducted extensive research on the crocodiles of North and East Africa.